HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 # Configuring a crawler using REST API

-Certain types of Content Sources come with an integrated crawler that can be configured to pull data from the data source.
+Certain types of content sources come with an integrated crawler that you can configure to pull data from the data source.
 This topic explains how to configure a crawler using the REST API.

 You can access all API endpoints through the Swagger UI available at the following URL: `/dx/api/search/v2/explorer`.